raspberrypilearning/getting-started-with-git/mac-install.md

 	![homebrew](images/homebrew.png)

-1. Open up a terminal window by typing `cmd + space` to open Spotlight and then type `terminal` into the search field.
+1. Open up a terminal window by typing `Cmd + Space` to open Spotlight and then type `terminal` into the search field.

 	![spotlight](images/spotlight.png)